lightning/bolts/04-onion-routing.md

  - otherwise:
    - MAY include `option_amp` for the final node.
    - if it does include `option_amp`:
-     - MUST generate a random `stream_id` to be used on all HTLCs in the set.
+     - MUST generate a random `set_id` to be used on all HTLCs in the set.
-     - MAY send more than one HTLC using the same `stream_id`.
+     - MAY send more than one HTLC using the same `set_id`.
-     - MUST set the `share` values of all HTLCs such that their xor is a random root seed `r`.
+     - MUST set the `share` values of all HTLCs such that their XOR is a random root seed `r`.
+       - SHOULD ensure all `share` values are unique and random.
      - SHOULD choose a unique child_index_i for each HTLC.
      - MUST derive the `payment_hash` for an HTLC using `amp_child(r, child_index_i)`.
      - if the invoice specifies a non-zero `amount`: